patchlevel/event-sourcing/docs/pages/normalizer.md

     }
 }
 ```
+!!! note

+    If you have personal data, you can use [crypto-shredding](personal_data.md).

 ### Aggregate

 For the aggregates it is very similar to the events.
 However, the normalizer is only used for the snapshots.